Chilunem/Shopify-Data---PowerBI-/README.md

 File Number	Title	Description
 1	README.md	This current page with all relevant information about the project, just past the Table of contents.
-2	Requirements.txt	A simple .txt file with the provided project requirements as provided by TripleTen.
+2	Requirements.txt	A simple .txt file with the provided project requirements

 Table of Contents for README

 Section Title	Description
 DATA	Describes the source of data, included files, tables, and fields.
 Description	Describes the final product's purpose, software, format, and included visuals.
-Assumptions	Describes assumptions to include given by TripleTen and assumptions made based on the data and task.
 Process	A general outline of how this project formed from start to finish.
 Findings	Insights learned from the data analysis.
 Data